 - Review bank statements for unnecessary memberships or subscriptions you no longer use – we did this recently and saved $180/month!

-Chip away at your long term plan
+Chip away at your long-term plan

 If you want to remain money fit, then you need to be working towards something important.
 I tell my clients all the time, there is no point having money if you don’t have a motivating plan of action to use it.

-This could be retiring at 40, starting a business, buying the dream car or home, taking a month in Spain (definitely on our list) – just make sure it’s your plan not someone else’s
+This could be retiring at 40, starting a business, buying the dream car or home, or taking a month in Spain (definitely on our list) – just make sure it’s your plan not someone else’s

-It’s vital that your big plans are broken down into smaller bite size pieces that you can work on regularly.
+It’s vital that your big plans are broken down into smaller bite-size pieces that you can work on regularly.
 Spend 5 minutes a week visualising the plan and reviewing your list.

 If you haven’t written your plan down yet, then read this now, and don’t do anything else until you’ve made the list!